Serialization

 Section titled “JSON serialization options”fromJson() and fromJsonString() accept:

-ignoreUnknownFields?: boolean: Ignore unknown properties and unknown enum string values instead of rejecting them.registry?: Registry: Use a registry when parsinggoogle.protobuf.Anyand extensions from JSON.
+ignoreUnknownFields?: boolean: Ignore unknown properties and unknown enum string values instead of rejecting them.registry?: Registry: Use a registry when parsinggoogle.protobuf.Anyand extensions from JSON.recursionLimit?: number: Maximum depth of nested messages to parse.
+Parsing fails with an error instead of exhausting the call stack when input nests deeper.
+Defaults to 100.

 toJson() and toJsonString() accept: